-290. Project Management Plan (PMP): MDE desires to implement the proposed solutions as rapidly as possible after contract execution.
-So that MDE can assess Vendor's ability to successfully implement the proposed solutions, Vendor must submit a preliminary PMP.
-At a minimum the PMP must address design and development, all implementation tasks, data conversion and migration, estimated

-- hours per task, major project milestones, quality assurance checkpoints, testing, and end-user training for both solutions.
-The preliminary PMP must be submitted with the Vendor's proposal and must address both solutions. - 291.
+- 242. Project Management Plan (PMP): MDE desires to implement the proposed solution as rapidly as possible after contract execution.
+So that MDE can assess Vendor's ability to successfully implement the proposed solution, Vendor must submit a preliminary PMP.
+At a minimum the PMP must address design and development, all implementation tasks, data conversion and migration, estimated hours per task, major project milestones, quality assurance checkpoints, testing, and end-user training.
+The preliminary PMP must be submitted with the Vendor's proposal. - 243.
 Vendor's PMP must include a preliminary Integrated Master Schedule (IMS).
-The IMS must estimate the time necessary to complete all phases of implementation for both solutions from the point of contract execution through completion of go-live, final system acceptance, and user training. - 292.
-For each solution, the PMP, which will require MDE approval, must reveal plans for multiple environments, including design and development, user testing, production, end user training, and help desk support.
+The IMS must estimate the time necessary to complete all phases of implementation from the point of contract execution through completion of go-live, final system acceptance, and user training.

+- 244. The PMP, which will require MDE approval, must reveal plans for multiple environments, including design and development, user testing, production, end user training, and help desk support.
 In the user testing environment, all customizations, integrations, and interfaces must be tested and validated.
-Vendor must establish a fully functional UAT-level testing environment which must be regularly maintained to mirror production, and which must remain accessible to authorized MDE users going forward. - 293.
-Vendor's PMP must reflect industry best practice standards and must detail Vendor's plans for planning, monitoring, supervising, tracking, and controlling all project activities. - 294.
-Vendor's PMP must describe the organizational structure of the implementation team, team member roles and responsibilities, resources, processes, and all other information necessary for MDE to assess Vendor's ability to manage the implementation of these two solutions. - 295.
+Vendor must establish a fully functional UAT-level testing environment which must be regularly maintained to mirror production, and which must remain accessible to authorized MDE users going forward. - 245.
+Vendor's PMP must reflect industry best practice standards and must detail Vendor's plans for planning, monitoring, supervising, tracking, and controlling all project activities. - 246.
+Vendor's PMP must describe the organizational structure of the implementation team, team member roles and responsibilities, resources, processes, and all other information necessary for MDE to assess Vendor's ability to manage the implementation of the solution. - 247.
 Upon award, the Vendor and MDE will jointly modify the proposed PMP and IMS as appropriate to meet implementation objectives.
-MDE expects the Vendor to work with the MDE Project Manager to ensure effective project management for both solutions during all implementation phases through and until final acceptance. - 296.
-As it relates to the goals and objectives of this procurement, Vendor must state all Vendor assumptions or constraints regarding the proposed solution and overall project plan, timeline, and project management. - 297.
-Vendor must identify any potential risks, roadblocks, and challenges you have encountered in similar implementations that could negatively affect a timely and successful completion of the project and recommend a high-level strategy to mitigate these risks. - 298.
-Vendor's PMP must address interface, integration, conversion, migration, or other issues that may arise during implementation of the awarded solutions. - 299.
+MDE expects the Vendor to work with the MDE Project Manager to ensure effective project management during all implementation phases through and until final acceptance. - 248.
+As it relates to the goals and objectives of this procurement, Vendor must state all Vendor assumptions or constraints regarding the proposed solution and overall project plan, timeline, and project management. - 249.
+Vendor must identify any potential risks, roadblocks, and challenges you have encountered in similar implementations that could negatively affect a timely and successful completion of the project and recommend a high-level strategy to mitigate these risks. - 250.
+Vendor's PMP must address interface, integration, conversion, migration, or other issues that may arise during implementation of the awarded solution. - 251.
 MDE will have limited resources available to the awarded Vendor for implementation.